Kananaskis Country

 Hercules

-Exposed dirt or rocks are at the usual sharp corner at the top of a hill about half way around, and at the cut off just below it.
+Exposed dirt/rocks at the usual spot- the sharp corner about half way around and the cut off just below.

 Mass Start Area